thmsbfft/oryoki.io/USER-MANUAL.md

 # Title bar
-Can be hidden with `CMD+/` for an interface-less window.
+Can be hidden with `CMD+/` for an frameless window.

 # Windows
 Windows can float on top of all others. `CMD+ALT+M` allows to enter window dimensions.
 Holding `ALT` allows to drag windows around.